Events Calendar

 Summer Undergraduate Research Symposium (SURS)

-In partnership with extramural-funded research training programs*, the Office of Undergraduate Research cordially invites the ECU Community to attend the 2nd Annual Summer Undergraduate Research Symposium (SURS) on Friday, July 26, 10AM-1PM at the Life Sciences and Biotechnology Building, Room 1006.
-The symposium will showcase the work carried out by undergraduate scientists-in-training and their faculty mentors along with an invited talk.
+The ECU community is invited to attend the 3rd Annual Summer Undergraduate Research Symposium (SURS) on Friday, July 25, 10AM-12PM at Mendenhall G21A and the lobby.
+The symposium will showcase the work carried out by undergraduate scientists-in-training and their faculty mentors along with an invited talk from Dr. Tatum Taylor, Assistant Director for Graduate Admissions, Recruiting, and Outreach.
 Refreshments will be provided.
 Please join us in learning more about what undergraduates have been doing this summer!

-The symposium is open to all undergraduates who would like to present their research posters, whether they are in a summer research training program or are working individually with a faculty mentor.
-Poster abstracts are due July 22 at 5:00PM.
+The symposium is open to all undergraduates who would like to present their research/creative project posters, whether they are in a summer research training program or are working individually with a faculty mentor on a research or creative project.

 State of North Carolina Undergraduate Research and Creativity Symposium (SNCURCS)